Play (Chung Ha song)

-"Play" is a song by South Korean singer Chungha, which features Changmo.
+"Play" is a song by South Korean singer Chung Ha, which features Changmo.
 The song was released on July 6, 2020, by MNH Entertainment and Stone Music as the second single from her first Korean-language studio album Querencia.
 The single was later repackaged into a maxi single, which consists of the two pre-released singles, together with "Stay Tonight" peaked at number 7 on the Gaon Album Chart with 12,613 sales.

 Background and promotion

-On June 21, 2020, Chungha released an ad image titled "PRE-RELEASE SINGLE #2".
+On June 21, 2020, Chung Ha released an ad image titled "PRE-RELEASE SINGLE #2".
 According to the image, photo teasers, a concept clip, concept images, track list, an online cover image, and a music video teaser would be revealed on June 24 – July 3.

 On July 1, the official cover of the single was revealed.
 The music video teasers were released on July 1 and 2.

 Composition and lyrics

 "Play" was written and produced by VINCENZO, Any Masingga, Fuxxy and Anna Timgren and Changmo.
 It runs for three minutes and nineteen seconds.
 The song is a Latin pop with various elements of reggaeton arranged in each section.
 The guitar sound at the verse is scattered off the beat with an iconic reggae rhythm, warms the space with an acoustic guitar sound and a synthesizer sound that unfolds instantly from the pre-chorus, then a brass section and dembow rhythm with the climax chorus light a heart to everyone with a feast of rhythm.".